Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Discussion

 We next describe dataset-related limitations and future directions.
 Although the framework adopts a pretrain--fine-tune paradigm, both stages depend on the same dataset.
 To support broad generalisation from pretraining, the EEG corpus used for pretraining must be substantially expanded.
 Moreover, NMED-T includes limited numbers of songs and participants, so subject-independent generalisation and transfer to external EEG datasets remain untested.

 Addressing these issues will require high-quality, large-scale EEG datasets and some standardisation of electrode configurations.
-Importantly, our Surprisal and Entropy representations do not rely on symbolic labels such as MIDI or on manual annotation, and can therefore be computed directly from general music audio.
+Importantly, our surprisal and entropy representations do not rely on symbolic labels such as MIDI or on manual annotation, and can therefore be computed directly from general music audio.
 More broadly, the same discrete token-based formulation is, in principle, applicable to audio beyond music, including speech and environmental sounds.
 With such resources, the approach could move beyond task- or domain-specific EEG decoders and connect to EEG foundation models that generalise across domains via self-supervised auditory representations.

 Overall, PredANN++ provides a framework for designing EEG recognition models grounded in the intrinsic neural representational structure of acoustic and expectation-related information encoded in cortex during music listening.
-The improvements in Song ID decoding achieved by Acoustic, Surprisal, and Entropy teachers, together with the fact that their ensemble surpasses strong seed-based ensembles, suggest complementary structures of acoustic and expectation information in cortex, as well as complementary roles of Surprisal and Entropy.
+The improvements in Song ID decoding achieved by Acoustic, Surprisal, and Entropy teachers, together with the fact that their ensemble surpasses strong seed-based ensembles, suggest complementary structures of acoustic and expectation information in cortex, as well as complementary roles of surprisal and entropy.
 These findings further demonstrate that effective representation-learning design can be guided by the organization of information encoded in the brain.
 Because expectation features are computed directly from raw audio, the proposed framework does not rely on symbolic representations or manual annotations and enables principled investigation of multilayer musical expectation structures under natural listening conditions.
 This design naturally extends to diverse auditory stimuli and aligns with the direction of foundation-style EEG models capable of addressing multiple EEG tasks through heterogeneous data.
-Collectively, this study provides a neuroscientifically grounded principle for EEG recognition model design, contributes to the advancement of BCI and neural decoding technologies, and deepens our understanding of predictive music cognition.
+Together, this study provides a neuroscientifically grounded principle for EEG recognition model design, with implications for neural decoding and its applications in brain–computer interfaces, and for understanding predictive processing in music cognition.